raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 Think about it like a restaurant:  The patron (the client, or web browser) gets their meal (the web page) by telling it to the waiter (the Flask server).
 Then, depending on the order (the request), the waiter gives it to the cook (back-end functions, optional) and then the server returns the cooked meal to the patron.

 In addition to serving static pages (meals off the menu), Flask servers have the ability of serving [dynamic web pages][dynamic-content], or pages that are generated every time you load the page (made to order).
-For example, dynamic content could be of such pages include information stored in a database or a user account.
+Dynamic content could include information stored in a database or a user account.
+For example, when you open Facebook, the news feed is different depending on who's account you are on and what posts your friends have shared.

 <a id="the-anatomy-of-a-flask-app"></a>
 ### 1.1.2 The Anatomy of a Flask App